-International Trappist Association
+International Trappist Association & Standards

 In 1997, eight Trappist abbeys—six from Belgium (Orval, Chimay, Westvleteren, Rochefort, Westmalle and Achel), one from the Netherlands (Koningshoeven) and one from Germany (Mariawald) – founded the International Trappist Association (ITA) to prevent non-Trappist commercial companies from abusing the Trappist name.
 This private association created a logo that is assigned to goods (cheese, beer, wine, etc.) that respect precise production criteria.
 For the beers, these criteria are the following: